astralarya/to/README.md

 to
 ==

-to - A simple script for bookmarking file system locations in bash & zsh with tab completion
+to - A simple script for bookmarking file system locations in POSIX with tab completion

-Supports Linux and OSX

 Installation
 ============